-Veteran landlord and property manager Hank Rossi takes on questions each week from landlords and property managers.
+Ask Landlord Hank is done each week by veteran landlord and property manager Hank Rossi who takes on questions each week from landlords and property managers.

 His goal is to help educate fellow landlords and property managers on issues he has seen in his 30 years in the business.

 This week the question from a property manager is about what questions you ask when the tenant first calls?

 Dear Landlord Hank: What is the first question you ask?

 Question: You have received your first inquiry regarding your rental property, via phone or email.
 What do you ask someone inquiring for information about your property and why, when they first contact you?
 Hank’s Answer: Even though you may have put an ad on the internet loaded with details and photos, someone may have seen a sign for your property or heard about the unit through a friend or current resident.

 No. 1 – So my first question is, “How do you know about our property”?

 If the prospective tenant says they saw an ad, then most of their questions will have been answered in the ad.

 If they haven’t seen an ad I do a brief description of the unit and development.